kata91/movie-api/README.md

             assert response.status_code == 400
 ```

-Markers have been added to separate test for GET method and for POST method, which could easen differentiation for potential future CI integration
+Markers have been added to separate test for GET method and for POST method, which could easen differentiation for potential future CI integration.

+As already mentioned, not all scenarios have been added due to time limitation - happy to discuss them on call.

 ## Running solution in VS Code
 Simply by navigating to Tests tab, you can select to run tests one by one, or run all the test in row.
 Output should be as below: